wcm-epicore-internship/cellranger_multi_pipeline/README.md

 ## **Cellranger Commands**

 Prior to the release of `cellranger mutli`,  in order to process V(D)J T-cell and B-cell repetoires as well as transcriptome-wide gene counts, the user had to run `cellranger count` on the transcriptome-wide library, followed by `cellranger vdj` on the TCR and BCR enriched libraries.
-Below we see the previouslyy used commands for samples `CTRL_1-GEX` and `CTRL_1-Ig`.
+Below we see the previously used commands for samples `CTRL_1-GEX` and `CTRL_1-Ig`.

 ### **Cellranger Count**